COVESA/vsomeip/test/network_tests/offer_tests/offer_test.md

 4. Start external routingmanagerd as the HOST
 5. Start external application which offers same service
    - Offer should be rejected as there is another already present.

-#### 2nd Test Case - Rejecting remote offer for which there is already a local offer

-1. Start routingmanagerd as the HOST
-2. Start application which offers service
-3. Start client which exchanges messages with the service
-4. Send SD message trying to offer the same service instance as already offered locally from a remote host

 ### Offer Test Big Sd Msg